Generic name: Cyclophosphamide Tablets [ sye-kloe-FOS-fa-mide ]

 - Other types of cancer may rarely happen later in life.

-- Very bad and sometimes deadly lung problems have happened with Cytoxan (cyclophosphamide tablets).
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with Cytoxan (cyclophosphamide tablets).
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - This medicine can cause low sodium levels.
 Very low sodium levels can be life-threatening, leading to seizures, passing out, trouble breathing, or death.